GDBR: Label Recovery Attack Against Partial Gradient Encryption in Federated Learning: Experiments

-\textbf{Baselines and Evaluation Metrics.} We compare our proposed GDBR with two state-of-the-art methods, ZLG \cite{geng2021towards} and LLG \cite{wainakh2022user}.
-ZLG leverages the relationship between the labels and the gradient $\nabla\mathbf{W}^{[L]}$ in the final FC layer to recover labels, while LLG exploits the direction and magnitude of $\nabla\mathbf{W}^{[L]}$ to restore the labels of the batch samples.
-However, gradient $\nabla\mathbf{W}^{[L]}$ is not directly accessible in our attack scenario.
-For a fair comparison, we provide part of the ground-truth gradient $\nabla\mathbf{W}^{[L]}$ to both ZLG and LLG for label recovery.
-Moreover, we provide the same subset of auxiliary data to GDBR and the baselines to estimate the features of the penultimate layer and the output probabilities of the model.
+We compare our proposed GDBR with two state-of-the-art baselines: ZLG~\cite{geng2021towards} and LLG~\cite{wainakh2022user}.
+ZLG leverages the relationship between the labels and the gradient $\nabla\mathbf{W}^{[L]}$ in the final fully-connected (FC) layer to recover labels, while LLG exploits both the direction and magnitude of $\nabla\mathbf{W}^{[L]}$ to restore the labels of batch samples.
+However, in our attack scenario, the gradient $\nabla\mathbf{W}^{[L]}$ is not directly accessible.
+To ensure a fair comparison, we provide both ZLG and LLG with a partial ground-truth gradient $\nabla\hat{\mathbf{W}}^{[L]}$ for label recovery.
+The approaches of providing the partial gradient are detailed in Section~\ref{sec:grad_sim_init}.
+Additionally, we supply the same subset of auxiliary data to GDBR and the baseline methods to estimate the averaged features of $\widetilde{\mathbf{a}}^{[1]}$ and the model's output Softmax probabilities $\widetilde{\mathbf{p}}$.

-To quantify the performance of label restoration, we adopt two metrics: \textit{Instance-level Accuracy (InsAcc)} and \textit{Class-level Accuracy (ClsAcc)} \cite{zhang2024posterior}.
-InsAcc evaluates the accuracy of recovering the ground-truth labels of individual data samples, while ClsAcc assesses the accuracy of recovering the ground-truth classes to which the data samples belong.
-All the results are reported as percentages (\%).
+To quantify the performance of label restoration, we adopt two complementary metrics: \emph{Instance-level Accuracy} (InsAcc) and \emph{Class-level Accuracy} (ClsAcc)~\cite{zhang2024posterior}.
+These two metrics capture different levels of label leakage.
+InsAcc evaluates whether the attacker recovers the batch labels with the correct multiplicities, while ClsAcc evaluates whether the attacker identifies which classes appear in the batch, regardless of how many samples each class contributes.

+\begin{itemize} \item \textbf{Instance-level Accuracy (InsAcc)}: This metric is multiset-based and evaluates how accurately the attacker restores the individual labels in the batch.
+Label multiplicities are preserved.
+For example, if a target batch contains 10 dog images and 6 cat images, InsAcc measures how many of these 16 instance labels are correctly recovered, including the correct number of dogs and cats. \item \textbf{Class-level Accuracy (ClsAcc)}: This metric is set-based and evaluates whether the attacker correctly detects the presence or absence of classes in the batch.
+It ignores multiplicities.
+In the same example, ClsAcc measures whether the attacker identifies that dog and cat are present and, equally importantly, that other classes such as bird are absent.
+This is still challenging for label-inference attacks because the attacker must infer the batch-level class support from gradients. \end{itemize}

+Both metrics are realized through Jaccard similarity, but over different objects.
+For InsAcc, let $\hat{\mathbf{y}}$ and $\mathbf{y}$ denote the recovered and ground-truth batch-label multisets, respectively.
+The multiset intersection counts the minimum recovered and ground-truth multiplicity for each class, and the multiset union counts the maximum multiplicity for each class.
+InsAcc is computed as: